Tobias Guggenheimer: Academic career

 Guggenheimer taught architectural design, theory and technology courses at Pratt Institute (1987 - 1999) where he was Administrator for Special Programs at the School of Architecture.
 He was chair of the interior design program at the Marymount College Campus of Fordham University (1999-2003), teaching design, practice and preservation.
 Subsequently he was professor of interior design at Parsons School of Design (2003 - 2007) where he also served in the administration of the interior design department.
 Guggenheimer taught hospitality design at Enderun Colleges (2010 - 2012) and was dean and Vice President for Academics at SoFA Design Institute in Makati, Philippines (2013-2020).
 At SoFA he also taught advanced seminars on design process as applied to a broad variety of disciplines and led design enrichment tours to New York, Bangkok, Florence and Cebu.

 For Goethe Institut, the German government's cultural organization, Guggenheimer conceived and conducted several design competitions, including 'Shelter for Displaced Humanity', 'The City of the Future', and 'Architecture for Reconciliation'.
 For Pratt Institute's Puck Galleries he curated the grant supported exhibitions, 'The Independent Work of Frank Lloyd Wright's Apprentices' and 'Architectural Competitions in America'.
 Guggenheimer curated the exhibition "Digital Artisans" for the Design Center of the Philippines.

-Guggenheimer lectured at the National Building Museum, Washington, DC; Midland Center for the Arts, Midland, Michigan; Taliesin, Spring Green, Wisconsin; Cooper Hewitt Museum School, NY, New York; Pittsburgh AIA Chapter/Carnegie Mellon University conference on Frank Lloyd Wright.
+Guggenheimer lectured at the National Building Museum, Washington, DC; Midland Center for the Arts, Midland, Michigan; Taliesin, Spring Green, Wisconsin; Cooper Hewitt Museum School, New York, New York; Pittsburgh AIA Chapter/Carnegie Mellon University conference on Frank Lloyd Wright.
 International Design Conference, Taipei, Taiwan; University of San Carlos, Cebu, Philippines; Holy Angel University, Angeles City, Philippines; Anthology Architecture Festival, Manila, Philippines; AEDES Metropolitan Lab, Berlin, Germany; British Council's 'Making Futures' Symposium in Cebu, Philippines.